dataloop-ai-apps/huggingface-adapter/adapters/llama_3_2_text_fine_tune/README.md

   }
 ]
 ```

+💡 **Notes**:
+* The to finetune the model, you need to provide both a `train` file and a `validation` jsons files.
+These files should be asigned into subsets for training and validation purposes.
-💡 Note: Currently, this adapter supports only chatbot-style fine-tuning.
+* Currently, this adapter supports only `chatbot-style fine-tuning`.
 If you need support for other dataset formats, please contact us.

 ## 🔧 Model Configuration